helium/HIP/0051-helium-dao.md

 2. *Native Tokens:* Provide Separation of Governance Each WNP effectively governs its Proof-of-Coverage rules, data pricing, and rewards distribution mechanisms.
-This structure provides significantly more self-sovereignty over the structure and direction of the WNP.*
+This structure provides significantly more self-sovereignty over the structure and direction of the WNP.
 3. *Composability Implies Utility:*  If the overall Helium DAO base-chain is able to support smart contracts, it is possible to imagine a variety of novel use cases for HNT as well as each of the WNT tokens.
-Some examples here are signaling strategies (yield aggregator DAOs that take HNT from passive holders and stake to specific WNPs based on market conditions) or money markets (liquid borrow-lend markets for greater delegation to validators or leveraged staking).
+Some examples here are signaling strategies (yield aggregator DAOs that take HNT from passive holders and stake to specific WNPs based on market conditions) or money markets (liquid borrow-lend markets for greater delegation to Validators or leveraged staking).

 There are two key drivers for WNPs to operate as sub-DAOs beneath the overall